Advocacy and Public Policy

-The Easterseals Leadership Development and Advocacy Training Program provides free training, resources, and ongoing support to empower individuals with disabilities and family members to advocate at the local, state, and federal levels.
+Although our Advocacy and Public Policy Department works every day to educate legislators on issues impacting people with disabilities, we know that the most powerful and impactful testimony and education comes from parents and self-advocates who are experts on the issues and programs impacting their day to day lives.
+For this reason, the Easterseals Leadership Development and Advocacy Training Program provides free training, resources, and ongoing support to empower individuals with disabilities and family members to advocate at the local, state, and federal levels.
 Ongoing training opportunities are offered throughout the state in both English and Spanish.
-For more information contact Advocacy Manager Jolene Sanders at email@example.com or 512-615-6872.
+For more information about our Advocacy Training program, contact Lauren Rangel at firstname.lastname@example.org or 512-615-6872.

 Financial Support for the Easterseals Leadership Development and Advocacy Training Program is provided by the Texas Council for Developmental Disabilities, with Federal funds* made available by the United States Department of Health and Human Services, Administration on Intellectual and Developmental Disabilities. *$64,394 (76%) DD funds; $20,643 (24%) non-federal resources.

 Leadership Development and Advocacy Training: this 12-page document includes resources to help persons to engage in person-centered thinking and self-determination, utilize person-first language, identify a priority issue, and engage in effective communication with legislators.

 Advocacy and Resource Organizations: this document lists statewide resources for families of children with developmental disabilities and delays as well as advocacy organizations.

 Public Policy Development

 Although the Texas legislature meets for only 120 days every other year, policies that impact the lives of people with disabilities are being proposed every day.
 For this reason, ECST provides updates and action alerts to ensure parents and self-advocates are aware of opportunities to submit testimony/comments to their elected officials and other decision-making bodies.